Alex Rocco: Acting career

 In the 1996 film That Thing You Do!, Rocco had a cameo part as Sol Siler, the founder of Playtone Records, a performance that was rated by The Observers critic as his "favorite [part] in the movie."
 Rocco appeared as Salvatore in the 2001 film The Wedding Planner, and (uncredited) in the action thriller Smokin' Aces.

 Rocco had a recurring voiceover part in the long-running animated series The Simpsons as the head of Itchy and Scratchy Studios, Roger Meyers Jr. In the DVD commentaries, Rocco expressed true gratitude to The Simpsons staff for allowing him his first voiceover role.
 He did further voice work on two early episodes of the Fox hit sitcom, Family Guy and on the 1998 Disney/Pixar film A Bug's Life.
 He deemed the latter to have been his "greatest prize in life," since he was paid $1 million to record eight lines.

 In 2008, Rocco starred in the Super Bowl commercial for the Audi R8 supercar.
 The commercial was inspired by The Godfather.
 He played a rich man who finds the front fascia of his luxury car in his bed, a nod to the scene from the original movie in which Jack Woltz, a rich movie producer, finds the head of his prized racehorse in his bed.
 He was also featured on the Starz cable channel's crime-drama series, Magic City.
 His last role was in the 2010s BBC2 TV series Episodes, playing the "curmudgeonly" father of Matt LeBlanc's character.

 Personal life

-His first marriage was to Grace Petricone, and they had one daughter, Maryann.
+His first marriage was to Grace Petricone, and they had one daughter.

 After moving to Los Angeles, Rocco became a member of the Baháʼí Faith, and he appeared in a number of productions related to the religion over the years.
-He also thanked Baháʼu'lláh, the Prophet Founder of the Baháʼí Faith, in his Emmy Award acceptance speech.
+He also thanked Baháʼu'lláh, founder of the Baháʼí Faith, in his Emmy Award acceptance speech.

-After moving to California, he married Sandra Elaine Rocco (September 1, 1942 – June 12, 2002) on March 24, 1964.
-He adopted her son, Marc King, who became known as Marc Rocco (June 19, 1962 – May 1, 2009), a film producer, screenwriter, and director.
-The couple had two children, a daughter Jennifer and a son, Lucien, and one grandson.
-Sandra Rocco died of cancer, aged 59.
+After moving to California, he married Sandra Elaine in 1964.
+He adopted her son, Marc King, who became known as Marc Rocco.

 Rocco married Shannon Wilcox, on October 15, 2005.